sourcebots/sbot/docs/source/kit/arduino.rst

 Headers
 -------

-We have supplied 2 screw terminal headers for your Arduino, allowing you to easily, and securely attach your sensors.
+We have supplied 2 screw terminal headers for your Arduino, allowing you to easily and securely attach your sensors.

 The reset button
 ----------------

-The reset button allows you to instantly reboot the Arduino in case it isn't working.
-This is not a guaranteed fix, but may solve some problems.
+The small button next to the USB socket allows you to instantly reboot the Arduino in case it isn't working.
+This isn't a guaranteed fix, but may solve some problems.

 GPIO Pins
 ---------

 The Arduino allows you to connect your kit to your own electronics.
-It has fourteen digital I/O pins, and six analogue.
+It has fourteen digital I/O pins, and six analogue input pins.
 The analogue pins can read an analogue signal from 0 to 5V.
 The board also has a couple of ground pins, as well as some pins fixed at 3.3V and 5V output.

 .. figure:: /_static/kit/arduino_pinout.png
    :alt: Pin Map